Purchases made through links earn us a small commission, at no extra cost to you.

 Just like the locals, most travellers I met were also approachable and receptive to conversation.
-I had some great chats with travellers sitting next to me in the pub, and even became friends with a group of people I met on a boat and bike trip in Killarney National Park.
+I had some great chats with travellers sitting next to me in the pub, and even became friends with a group of people I met in Killarney on a boat and bike trip to the Gap of Dunloe.

 It’s definitely not a case of opposites attract in Ireland.
 I’m convinced that places with friendly, easy-going people in turn attract friendly, easy-going travellers.

 Bed and Breakfasts- A Home Away From Home

 Ireland is the land of B&Bs and guesthouses.
 Finding a cozy room that felt like a home away from home wasn’t difficult.

 Sure, I tend to prefer the anonymity of hotels, but when I was travelling solo in Ireland it was comforting to be welcomed into a home instead of a generic hotel.

 My B&B hosts were not only welcoming, they often went above and beyond to be helpful.
 One of my hosts even offered to drive me to an after hours clinic at 1:00 am when I needed to see a doctor.